topkecleon/telegram-bot-bash/README.txt

 ....
 git clone --recursive https://github.com/topkecleon/telegram-bot-bash ....
-3. Change to directory `telegram-bot.bash`, run `./bashbot.sh init` and
-follow the instructions.
+3. Change to directory `telegram-bot-bash`, run `./bashbot.sh init` and follow the instructions.
 At this stage you are asked for your Bots token given by botfather.